XIAZY/DriveIt/README.md

 # DriveIt
-DriveIt is a new crawler supports multiple websites, for now it supports http://comic.ck101.com and http://www.dm5.com
+DriveIt is a new crawler supports multiple websites, for now it supports http://comic.ck101.com http://www.dm5.com and http://www.dmzj.com

+YES, DMZJ is now supported!
 ## Overview
 This project is still under development.
-However, you can still run it with ```Python 3``` and it will work fine.
 More features will be added later.
 ## Usage
-__If you just want to use it _clean_ and don't want to install all these dependencies, go to [Releases](https://github.com/XIAZY/DriveIt/releases) for executable realeases.__ However, I sincerely hope you can check out the source code and send me a pull request.
+__If you just want to use it _clean_ and don't want to install all these dependencies, go to [Releases](https://github.com/XIAZY/DriveIt/releases) for executable releases.__ However, I sincerely hope you can check out the source code and send me a pull request.

 Simply run it with ```Python 3```.
 You may need to install some dependencies from PyPi.
 Make sure to install a JavaScript runtime before you start (like ``Node.js``).